Olivier Elzer: Head chef

+In 2021, Elzer established his own French modern dining concept named Clarence.

+In 2022, Elzer was the first celebrity chef to collaborate with Louis Vuitton on their first restaurant in Chengdu, China.
+The Hall restaurant takes inspiration from both classic French and Mediterranean cuisine.

+In 2022, Chef Elzer was awarded the Knight in the Order of Agricultural Merit of the French Republic.

 Operations

 Elzer founded his company, Olivier Colony Limited, in 2016.
 A professional F&B Consultancy providing services for restaurants, hotels and private functions.
 The company extends services to many catering and restaurant groups and hotels.
-Clients include W Hotel Hong Kong, Waldolf Astoria Hotel Beijing, restaurants French Creations and more.

-Elzer has also co-founded with Canny Leung O'chef lab - a private food lab with chef table in Hong Kong, a food manufacturing facility aiming to offer food prep service and production of ready-made products and customised recipes.
-The food production business offers premium food products to local establishments.
+Clients include Marriott Group hotels, Hilton Group hotels and Kempinski Hotels Group.